- Home

 If imaging scans show there is a tumour in the pancreas, your doctor may remove a sample of cells or tissue from the tumour (biopsy).

-A biopsy can be taken with a needle or during different types of surgical procedures:
+A biopsy can be taken in different ways, including:

 With a needle

-Also called keyhole or minimally invasive surgery, a laparoscopy is sometimes used to look inside the abdomen to see if the cancer has spread to other parts of the body.
+Also called a laparoscopy or minimally invasive surgery, keyhole surgery is sometimes used to look inside the abdomen to see if the cancer has spread to other parts of the body.
 It can also be done to take tissue samples before any further surgery.

-A laparoscopy is done under general anaesthetic, so you will be asked not to eat or drink (fast) for six hours beforehand.
-If you take blood-thinning medicines or have diabetes, let your doctor or nurse know before the laparoscopy as they may need to adjust your medicines in the days leading up to the procedure.
+Keyhole surgery is done under general anaesthetic, so you will be asked not to eat or drink (fast) for 6 hours beforehand.
+If you take blood-thinning medicines or have diabetes, let your doctor or nurse know before the surgery as they may need to adjust your medicines in the days leading up to the procedure.

-The procedure uses an instrument called a laparoscope, which is a long tube with a light and camera on the end.
-The camera projects images onto a TV screen so the doctor can see the inside of your body.
+The procedure uses an instrument called a laparoscope (a long tube with a light and camera on the end).
+The camera projects images onto a screen so the doctor can see inside your body.
 The doctor will guide the laparoscope through a small cut near your bellybutton.
-The doctor can insert other instruments through other small cuts to take the biopsy.
+The doctor can then insert other instruments through other small cuts to take the biopsy.

 You will have stitches where the cuts were made.
 You may feel sore while you heal, so you will be given pain medicine during and after the operation, and to take at home.
 There is a small risk of infection or damage to an organ with a laparoscopy.
 Your doctor will explain the risks before asking you to agree to the procedure.